314a/rr-r-publication/README.md

 * *publicaton.tex*: Generated .tex from the RMarkdown file, which you can use in your Latex environment or for instance [overleaf](https://www.overleaf.com).
 * *README.md*: Information about the project. *(good practice)*

 **3. Explore the publication.Rmd example:** Open the document at `publication.Rmd`.
-This document should illustrate how publications in R with R Markdown and the help of some packages can be written.
+This document should illustrate how publications in R with R Markdown can be written, with the help or some packages.
 It's based on a concrete research use case, and exemplifies some of the caveats and implications that may occur when writing a reproducible document and publishing it online on a Git repository.
 It also presents typical use cases in Markdown usage and presents some tricks.

 Examine the Markdown used to generate references, lists and figures.
 Look at the different R chunks and how particular settings are handled at the beginning of the document.